ottoblep/tsn-5g-testbench/readme.md

 The installation instructions above still apply with some steps being unnecessary.\
 The UE PC can skip the steps: installing the gtp5g kernel module (only used by free5gc), building the free5gc images and restoring the free5gc database.\
 The gNB+CN PC can skip the steps: building the oai images (the gNB is pulled from docker-hub).
+In case of `can't open the radio device: none` or `USB open failed: insufficient permissions` replugging the usb connection and/or restarting the UE/gNB have shown to be a sufficient.

 To launch the 5GS with the physical radio channel run
 ```bash